 Well, maybe we can get a few peaceful naked men.
 Once we get away from the goo thing, we’ve got another class of male nudity in SF: The “I just got a body so I have to be naked” subgenre of bare-assery.
 The problem with these nudie moments?
 Too innocent.
 Nobody wants to leer at somebody who just grew a body!
 They’re almost like kids or something.
 Except, of course, they really aren’t.

 There’s nothing better than seeing bare-butted Jeff Bridges in Starman.
 He’s come from far away and borrowed the DNA of Karen Allen’s dead husband to make himself a body.
 Later, we actually do get to see him in sexed-up mode, but this “being born” scene gives us the full buttal deal.
 Forget full frontal.
 That just never happens.

-You can also be naked if you've just regenerated, like Captain Jack did in this episode of Torchwood.
-Even though Jack is the sexiest guy in the universe, he only gets to give us a double bun when he's feeling completely awful and is covered in dirt.
-Couldn't we have gotten a little of this naked Jack in a scene with his boyfriend Ianto?
+You can also be naked if you’ve just regenerated, like Captain Jack did in an episode of Torchwood.
+Even though Jack is the sexiest guy in the universe, he only gets to give us a double bun when he’s feeling completely awful and is covered in dirt.
+Couldn’t we have gotten a little of this naked Jack in a scene with his boyfriend Ianto?

 The much-missed show Kyle XY started with a fully naked moment, when the vat-grown Kyle awakens in a forest with an adult body and the brain of a computer.
 There’s something so sweet and innocent and utterly hot about this moment.

 When men aren’t birthing themselves into nudity, they use nakedness as a way of showing their true selves and scaring the crap out of people.
 That’s one way to read this bizarre and sad sequence in cult film The Man Who Fell To Earth, featuring David Bowie as an alien who has been hiding among humans.
 At last, he decides to show his girlfriend his true (naked) self - intercut with his memories of having sex back on his homeworld.